-Is Aiding and Abetting a Crime As Serious As Doing the Crime?
+How Serious Is Aiding and Abetting a Crime?

-Aiding and Abetting Involves Assisting, Inciting, Encouraging, or Supporting, Another Person to Commit a Crime.
-The Law Deems That a Person Who Engages In Aiding and Abetting Is Just As Criminally Culpable As the Person Who Actually Committed the Crime.
+Encouraging, or Supporting, Another Person to Commit a Crime Is Known As Aiding or Abetting.
+A Person Who Engages In Aiding and Abetting Is Just As Criminally Culpable As the Person Who Actually Committed the Crime.

-Understanding the Criminality of Assisting, Supporting, or Encouraging Criminal Conduct Performed By Another Person
+Understanding the Criminality of Assisting, Supporting, or Encouraging Criminal Conduct of Another Person

-A person who assists or incites another person in the committing of a crime is just as criminally responsible as the person who actually commits the crime.
-Indeed, the person who aids or abets or counsels another person to commit a crime may be prosecuted and punished in the same manner as the person who actually committed the crime despite a lack of direct participation in the crime.
+When a person assists or incites another person in the commission of a criminal offence, the person who assisted or incited the offence is as criminally culpable as the person who actually committed the offence.
+Simply said, the person who aids or abets or counsels another person to commit a criminal offence becomes a party to the offence without excuse for the lack of direct participation.

-Within the Criminal Code, R.S.C.
+The Criminal Code, R.S.C.
 1985, c.
-C-46, there are three sections that criminalize the assisting, supporting, or encouraging, of a crime despite lack of participation in the crime.
-The three sections are section 21, section 22, and section 465, each of which respectively state:
+C-46, contains three sections that address the criminal culpability of persons who assist, support, or encourage, a crime despite a lack of direct participation in committing the crime.
+The sections include section 21, section 22, and section 465, each of which respectively state:

 Parties to offence